Sunday, August 25, 2013

 If your printer is better with PDF, then CLICK HERE to go to a PDF file.

-You may want to print the project notes below.
+You can print the project notes below.

 DRAWING TIP: If you have lined paper or a grid paper, put it underneath to see it through the paper; that way, you can line things up straight.